joefraley/resume/README.md

 - Worked primarily on front-end single-page app for bluetooth beacons management and a CMS for native mobile location apps.
 - Implemented feature-flags and account expiration enforcement that captured at least $800,000 in outstanding payments.
 - Separated all view logic from the API backend.
 This saved server rendering costs, reduced end-user time to interaction, and made continuous integration/delivery of the front-end possible.
 - Expanded and maintained micro-services on `Google App Engine`.
-For example, a `Python` REST API, `Node` location/routing service, front-end server, and more.
+For example, a `Python` `REST` API, `Node` location/routing service, front-end server, and more.
 - Implemented token-based authentication for secure API access.
-- Incrementally migrated a legacy `Django` monolith to a separate React/Redux front-end with a GraphQL interface.
+- Incrementally migrated a legacy `Django` monolith to a separate `React`/`Redux` front-end with a `GraphQL` interface.

 ### Software Engineer |  [Idealist.org](http://www.idealist.org) (February 2016 - August 2016)